 Are you thinking of joining the ranks of veteran entrepreneurs and small business owners?
 This guide is here to help.

 Building a business from the ground up

 No matter what you specialized in during your years of service, there’s room for you in the business world.
-Just look at the current breakdown of veteran-owned businesses for proof.
-Veterans have their hand in virtually every sector of the economy, from finance and insurance to transportation, real estate, construction and even healthcare.
+Veterans have their hand in virtually every sector of the economy, from finance and insurance to transportation, real estate, construction and even health care.